-Writing a Blog can be a fun and rewarding experience.
-It can be an opportunity to teach, express yourself, or simply share ideas.
-However, when we’re writing a blog for SEO purposes, it’s important to remember that we aren’t simply writing for a human audience (although this should be your primary focus).
-We’re writing with Google rankings as a focus as well.
-Below are a few important tips to help you write a blog post that is perfectly optimized for SEO in 2019.
+Below are a few important tips, compiled by our online digital marketing training team, to help you write a blog post that is perfectly optimized for SEO in 2020.
 Some are simple, others more complex, but making sure to check off all the boxes, will ensure the time you spend writing your blog will achieve its SEO goals.
 Let’s get started!

 Simply put, don’t waste your time writing a blog that leaves your audience wondering why they ever bothered to read it.
 Asking yourself this question while you’re choosing a topic is a good idea.
 Find out what questions your audience has and answer them.
 Find out what your audience is talking about and engage them.
 Find out how you can entertain your audience and make them laugh.
 If you’re running low on ideas check out our post The 5 Best Free SEO Tools of 2019 to Optimize Your Blog Writing, which has some great suggestions for tools that can help in this process.

 Simply put; don’t waste your time, or that of your readers!